Get insider access

 8.0

-The Dell U3223QE is a 32 inch 4k office monitor.
-Part of Dell's UltraSharp lineup, it sits alongside the Dell U2723Q and has a lot of features and connectivity options.
-It uses the new IPS Black panel technology that delivers a higher contrast compared to traditional IPS panels for deeper blacks.
+The Dell U3223QE is a 32-inch, 4k office monitor.
+Part of Dell's UltraSharp lineup, it sits alongside the Dell U2723QE and has a lot of features and connectivity options.
 It has a USB hub with five USB-A ports and three USB-C ports, which you can use to connect your peripherals like a keyboard and mouse and control multiple sources with them, thanks to the KVM switch.
-It also has DisplayPort Alt Mode that allows you to display an image from a compatible device and charge it at the same time with 90W of power delivery.
-If you work with multiple monitors and want to keep your setup clean with minimal wires, it supports daisy-chaining via USB-C or DisplayPort.
-Lastly, it includes an Ethernet port that you can use to connect to the internet if your laptop doesn't have one.
+It has other perks that help with connecting multiple devices, like DisplayPort Alt Mode, a DisplayPort output to daisy chain a second monitor, and even an Ethernet port that's useful if your laptop doesn't have one.
+On top of that, it uses IPS Black panel technology that delivers a higher contrast compared to traditional IPS panels for deeper blacks.

 Our Verdict